 Sign in to https://admin.microsoft.com as a global or SharePoint admin to open the Microsoft 365 admin center.
 (If you see a message that you don't have permission to access the page, you don't have Office 365 administrator permissions in your organization.)

 In the left pane of the admin center, under Admin centers, select SharePoint to open the SharePoint admin center.
 (You might need to select Show all to see the list of admin centers.)
-If this opens the new SharePoint admin center, select Classic SharePoint admin center in the left pane.
+If the classic SharePoint admin center appears, select Open it now at the top of the page to open the new SharePoint admin center.

 In the list of apps, select the app you want to update or view.